Coogee, New South Wales: European settlement

-Coogee Palace Aquarium (1887-1986)
+Coogee Palace Aquarium (1887–1986)

 The Coogee Aquarium and Swimming Baths were officially opened on 23 December 1887.
-It covered a block of land bordered by Arden Street, Beach Street, Bream Street and Dolphin Street.
-The Palace included an indoor Swimming pool (25 x 10 meters), an aquarium featuring the tiger shark from the famous Shark Arm case, a great hall that could be used as a roller skating rink, Canadian toboggan ran down the hillside for over 70 meters, and a herd of 14 donkeys to ride as well as swings, whirligigs, rocking horses, toy boats, aviaries, flower beds, bandstand and an open-air bar.
+It covered a block of land bordered by Arden Street, Beach Street, Bream Street, and Dolphin Street.
+The Palace included an indoor swimming pool (25 x 10 metres), an aquarium featuring the tiger shark from the famous Shark Arm case, a great hall that could be used as a roller skating rink, Canadian toboggan ran down the hillside for over 70 metres, and a herd of 14 donkeys to ride, as well as swings, whirligigs, rocking horses, toy boats, aviaries, flower beds, bandstand, and an open-air bar.

 In June 1945, a strong storm caused the large dome to collapse.
-In 1987 the Coogee Palace and Dome was re-built and converted to restaurants and bars.
+In 1987, the Coogee Palace and Dome was re-built and converted to restaurants and bars.
 The former hotel on the premises was owned by investment banker David Kingston and was known both as The Beach Palace Hotel and The Aquarium.
-In August 2014 the building re-opened as the Coogee Pavilion in a $30 million+ renovation by the Merivale group, and its director Justin Hemmes.
+In August 2014, the building re-opened as the Coogee Pavilion in a $30 million+ renovation by the Merivale group, and its director Justin Hemmes.